Book-project in progress, 2019 –

 4. In education

-This chapter looks at the architectural education in a historical perspective: how it has evolved, or not, in different places and in response to different circumstances; and how it may respond to common contemporary challenges and possibilities through a co-evolutionary approach.
+The fourth book looks at the architectural education in a historical perspective: how it has evolved, or not, in different places and in response to different circumstances; and how it may respond to common contemporary challenges and possibilities through a co-evolutionary approach.
 It includes references to the educational theories of critical thinkers like Henri Lefebvre, Paulo Freire and Achille Mbembe, as well as personal observations of educational practices in China, Denmark, India, South Africa and Sweden, and the author’s meditations on challenges and possibilities related to pervasive natural, cultural and technological transformations.